gohugoio/hugo/content/content-management/formats.md

 Markdown is the native content format for Hugo and is rendered using the excellent [Blackfriday project][blackfriday], a blazingly fast parser written in Golang.

 {{% note "Deeply Nested Lists" %}}
 Before you begin writing your content in markdown, Blackfriday has a known issue [(#329)](https://github.com/russross/blackfriday/issues/329) with handling deeply nested lists.
 Luckily, there is an easy workaround.
-Use 4-spaces (i.e., <kbd>tab</kbd>) rather than 2-space indentations to delimit nesting of lists in your content.
+Use 4-spaces (i.e., <kbd>tab</kbd>) rather than 2-space indentations.
 {{% /note %}}

 ## Configuring Markdown Rendering

-You can configure multiple aspects of Blackfriday.
-For more information, see [how to configure your Hugo projects][config]:
+You can configure multiple aspects of Blackfriday as show in the following list.
+See the docs on [Configuration][config] for the full list of explicit directions you can give to Hugo when rendering your site.

 {{< readfile file="content/readfiles/bfconfig.md" markdown="true" >}}